Intelligence and Security Studies MA

 The Brunel Centre for Intelligence and Security Studies is Britain's first academic centre dedicated to intelligence scholarship and policy-analysis.
 It includes one of Britain's most innovative scholars in the field, Dr Philip H J Davies, as well Dr Kristian Gustafson (director of the MA programme), an expert on covert action and military intelligence doctrine.

 The newest member of staff is Mohamed Gaballa.
-An alumni of the MA intelligence and security, he is a specialist in Structured Analytic Techniques, with a focus on Analysis of Competing Hypothesis.
+An alumni of this course, he is a specialist in Structured Analytic Techniques, with a focus on Analysis of Competing Hypothesis.

 The former senior military imagery analyst, Geoff Oxlee, OBE, joined BCISS as an Honorary Fellow and completes the core team.